Logo

 For Rent

-As one of the most sought after areas of the capital, it's considered to be “safer” and has the superior infrastructure to many other areas of the bustling city.
+Being one of the most desirable areas in the capital, BKK1 is considered relatively "safer" and boasts superior infrastructure compared to other bustling parts of the city.

-In 2020, the area is also undergoing a transformation with more luxury residences and real estate projects in BKK1 transforming the landscape and an increasing number of highrise buildings are found in the suburb.
+In 2020, BKK1 experienced a transformation with the emergence of more luxury residences and real estate projects, altering the landscape and giving rise to an increasing number of high-rise buildings in the district.

 Key Information